Airbridge

 Or equivalently: CPS = CPI ÷ (install-to-trial rate × trial-to-paid rate).

-CPS is the true unit economics metric for fitness apps.
-It tells you how much you paid to acquire a paying subscriber — the only user who generates revenue.
+CPS is the true unit economics metric for subscription-model fitness apps.
+It tells you how much you paid to acquire a paying subscriber — the primary driver of recurring revenue.

 Why no CPS benchmarks exist — and why CPT benchmarks barely exist either — comes down to infrastructure, not importance: